Skip To Content

 West Jordan Utah Real Estate Market & Area Guide

 West Jordan, Utah was settled around the sugar beet industry.
-Although the focus has changed to a much broader spectrum of commercial activities today, it is still a sweet family community with exponential growth.
-Named after Utah’s Jordan River, this community is working hard to balance a hometown atmosphere with that of an industrious city that welcomes growth and development.
+Although the focus has changed to a broader spectrum of commercial activities today, it is still a sweet family community with exponential growth.
+Named after Utah’s Jordan River, this community is working hard to balance a hometown atmosphere with sensible growth and development..

-This once rural community settled in the mid-19th Century began to boom in the 1960’s.
-It’s safe to say, it’s no longer one of the state’s best kept secrets as evidenced by an increase in population from about 3,000 to nearly 115,000 in about four decades.
+This once-rural community settled in the mid-19th Century began to boom in the 1960s.
+It’s safe to say, it’s no longer one of the state’s best-kept secrets.
+The population has increased from about 3,000 to nearly 115,000 residents in four decades.

 The Bingham Canyon Copper mine in West Jordan is frequently touted as “the richest hole on earth.”
 This historic site was recently featured on USA Today’s “10Best” website.
 Author Christine Balaz said, “Bingham Canyon Copper Mine is arguably Salt Lake City’s most interesting and bizarre historical site.”
 Visitors flock to the site to experience the manmade hole and to see the massive equipment used there.